 “I realized I was in a country [Mexico] that I knew very little about because much of my life has been in New York.
 My home, for 24 years, was and still is NYC,” said Angelo.
 He felt lost, devastated and unsure about his future.

 On March 24, 2016, Angelo arrived at JFK Airport in New York with a stamped work visa.
 His lawyers and friends waited to greet him.
 His story set a precedent in the immigration community.
 It was the rare case of an aged-out Dreamer who returned to Mexico and received an immigration waiver to work legally in the United States.
-For a short time, his dream came true.

 I started documenting his life, photographing the most relevant moments, like his graduation day from Baruch College and an immigration rally in Washington, D.C.
 As time passed, Angelo became not only the main subject of the story, but also my friend.
 I witnessed the first embrace with his mother after 24 years.
 I comforted him after his waiver was denied.
 I sent the photo story to all the media outlets that I knew, thinking that maybe it could help him.
 Finally the story was featured in The New York Times and later in many other newspapers and broadcast channels.
 My photographs were part of the campaign that Change.org launched, #BringAngeloHome.

 I felt nervous when I finally saw Angelo return to New York at the John F. Kennedy International Airport.
 My hands were shaking and it was difficult to press the shutter of my camera.
 It was one of the most amazing moments.
 I was only a small link in the great chain of people that helped Angelo return to New York.
 The fact that my work helped to create change gives me the strength to continue working as a photographer documenting social issues.